KokiKitsune2007/KokiKitsune2007/README.md

 # About Me:

 Hi, I am a Wii Modder, Web developer, and Tech enthusiast.
 I am currently busy working on 4 private repositories so don't bother me.
 My favorite languages to code in are Python and batch.
+In my spare time, I enjoy mentoring 7th graders, Tennis, and playing a Ukelele.

   # My Skills: